 In addition, the FSA provided extra safety advice to consumers, by way of recommending those who are pregnant, breastfeeding or taking any medication not to consume CBD products, and that no more than 70mg of CBD should be taken a day unless under medical direction.

-*"Cannaray welcomes today’s announcement by the Food Standards Agency (FSA) on the ‘novel food approval process’ of CBD products."* - Clive Sharpe, Chairman of Cannaray.
+"Cannaray welcomes the announcement by the Food Standards Agency (FSA) on the ‘novel food approval process’ of CBD products." - Clive Sharpe, Chairman of Cannaray.

 Cannaray's Chairman made the following statement:

 "As promised by the FSA, this provides directional clarity and a proportionate response to the current disconnection between EU/UK CBD legislation and what has become custom and practice in the market.

 This is good news for customers, suppliers and retailers alike to ensure all CBD products are safe, accurately labelled and fully traceable through professional supply chain operations.

 Such regulations will help to eliminate the less scrupulous, cowboy CBD suppliers from the market.